-Origin: These coins were produced by the Gandhara Kingdom, an ancient state in northeast India that played a major role as a center for early Buddhist teachings.
+Origin: These coins were produced by the Gandhara Kingdom, an ancient state in northwest India that played a major role as a center for early Buddhist teachings.
 They are local civic coinage issued by the city of Pushkalavati, featuring a brilliantly struck tiger on the obverse and elephant on the reverse.

 The region was also known for having a strong Greek influence due to its conquest by Alexander the Great around 325 BC.
 Though the coin's weight and square shape are typical of ancient Indian coinage, the design carries a distinct Greco-Indian style.
 Pushkalavati struck these coins around 185 to 165 BC, in order to assert its independence from the rapidly expanding Graeco-Bactrian kingdoms nearby.